xmigrate/xforecast-docs/docs/source/design_overview.rst

         :align: center
         :alt: prophet Logo

-We currently only supports the Prophet library is an open-source library designed for making forecasts for univariate time series datasets.
+We currently only support the Prophet library which is an open-source library designed for making forecasts for univariate time series datasets.
 It is easy to use and designed to automatically find a good set of hyperparameters for the model in an effort to make skillful forecasts for data with trends and seasonal structure by default.
-We will have support for additional ML/Statistical models which will fit varities of usecases.
+We will have support for additional ML/Statistical models which will fit varieties of use cases.